gjimzhou/FREGY6831-Computational-Methods/README.md

 # MTH6831-Computational-Methods
 ## Final Project: Computational Methods Classes

-This final project for this course is to create a Python class that contains different computational methods that we learned in this autumn semester.
+This final project is to create a Python class that contains different computational methods.